 - o Europe continues to experience a severe recession coupled with regional debt crises.
 Despite this, NetSol Europe's operations have been steady.
 Further, the business outlook is positive and, if this continues, NTE is expected to expand its product line and hire stronger management personnel.
 Our relationship with existing clientele is very strong and we are cautiously expanding the sales and marketing efforts in the region.
-The integration of VLS in conjunction with Investec Bank as a JV partner, would bolster growth in services sectors complementing core solutions offerings. - o The market of the Kingdom of Saudi Arabia is robust, rich and well capitalized, offering vast opportunities for NetSol through our joint venture.
+The integration of VLS in conjunction with Investec Bank as a JV partner would bolster growth in services sectors complementing core solutions offerings. - o The market of the Kingdom of Saudi Arabia is robust, rich and well capitalized, offering vast opportunities for NetSol through our joint venture.
 Recently, there have been a few new local IT contracts awarded but our vision is based on long term and high value projects in the defense, public, infrastructure and multinational auto captive markets.
 In order to be equal partners with a major conglomerate, Atheeb Group, a \$2 billion group in revenue, we need to have the serious financial wherewithal and resources to bid on major projects exceeding \$100 million each in value.
 Currently, the joint venture has 10 employees based in Riyadh with direct delivery and implementation support from NetSol PK.
-The long term plan is to expand staffing levels and provide financial capability to bid in major projects with Atheeb.
-We are noticing an impressive traction for NFSTM in the Kingdom markets and ANSCL teams are aggressively positioning NetSol overall offering in this robust and rich economy. - o Our NFSTM suite of products is currently undergoing a major initiative towards developing the next generation of solutions.
+Recently ANSCL has signed four new contracts both in defense and private sector to provide IT services and consulting in the key areas that are valued to over \$2.0MN.
+This is just a beginning as we see very exciting new developments as we close new contracts... - o Our NFSTM suite of products is currently undergoing a major initiative towards developing the next generation of solutions.
 The Company believes that this would change the landscape for NetSol and increase both demand and the market.
 We are in the middle of developing a comprehensive sales and marketing plan requiring new personnel, markets and investment.
-In addition to GMAC in China ready to go live in next few months, the first system went live in Thailand with a leading bank. - o In order to maximize the market and product potential of our SAP and Ecommerce line, highlighted by our smartOCITM product, we are spinning this line off into its own operational entity.
+However, the demand for current NFS has shown robust and impressive traction with some current global clients and some new fortune 500 captive finance companies in China and Japan. - o In order to maximize the market and product potential of our SAP and Ecommerce line, highlighted by our smartOCITM product, we spun this line off into its own operational entity.
 We believe this will better enhance product and market development by providing a dedicated management and fulfillment staff. - Growth New Alliances, Mergers & Acquisition - o Pursue new opportunities in emerging markets of South America such as Brazil and Argentina through local partners.
 These focused and niche markets for leasing and finance verticals represent new opportunities to introduce NFSTM and related service offerings. - o The markets in the US and UK offer a host of complementary companies with impressive client bases to expand the distribution channels for NFSTM and its new generation product line.
 There are established small sized Companies, with relatively low valuations, which can become part of NetSol on an affordable basis.
 It is important to seek out these companies in order to grow our customer base, revenue and net margins by leveraging our delivery and implementation model.